nickespro1305/Arduhub/README.md

 ## Installation
 ### Developer Server

-The installation method for now, is a developing server [Docker](https://www.docker.com/) comming soon
+The installation method for now, is a developing server, [Docker](https://www.docker.com/) comming soon

 > [!IMPORTANT]
-> For now, the project doesnt have any undate method of update
+> For now, the project doesnt have any update method of update

 > [!CAUTION]
-> it only support a litle amount of board for the moment chech compatibility with your device [here](google.com)
+> it only support a litle amount of boards for the moment chech compatibility with your device [here](google.com)

 To install, execute the following commands: